Crafting Synthetic Realities: Examining Visual Realism and Misinformation Potential of Photorealistic AI-Generated Images: Results

 \subsection{Aesthetic Professionalism}

-Our collected AIGIs also reflect a high level of aesthetic professionalism, constructed by the staging and professional-quality lightening.
-Staging, or staged photography, manipulates the subject with controlled theatrical effects, lighting, and settings in photography \citep{castro_diaz_visual_2019, neumuller_routledge_2018}.
+Our collected AIGIs also reflect a high level of aesthetic professionalism, constructed by the staging and professional-quality lighting.
+Staging, or staged photography, poses the subject with controlled theatrical effects, lighting, and settings in photography \citep{castro_diaz_visual_2019, neumuller_routledge_2018}.
 As Panel A in Figure~\ref{fig:prof} shows, the model was arranged in a deliberate position, with a fashionable or exaggerated costume, a pure-color background, and crafted studio lighting.
-Products and nonhuman objects can also be the subject of a staged photograph.
-Panel B represents a staged photograph of a sports car, positioned in an outdoor setting with artificial lighting and at a particular angle.
-The car’s shiny exterior, crafted paint, and sleek finishes make it more luxurious and visually appealing.
+Non-human objects can also be the subject of a staged photograph.
+Panel B represents a staged sports car, positioned with artificial lighting and at a particular angle.
+The car’s shiny exterior, crafted paint, and sleek finishes make it luxurious and visually appealing.

 The staging feature corresponds to how AIGIs generally follow conventional photographic standards of professional quality.
-For example, Panels C and D in Figure~\ref{fig:prof} tend to have high resolution and vivid detail.
+For example, Panels C and D tend to have high resolution and vivid detail.
 Notably, many of the AIGIs have one focal subject and a shallow depth of field, as shown in Panels E and F. This refers to a photographic technique where only a small portion of the image is in sharp focus, while the rest appears blurred.
 The primary subject, usually in the foreground, remains sharp and clear, while the background and sometimes even the foreground elements become out of focus.
 This technique is often used to draw attention to the main subject and minimize distractions.
-In photography, this effect is typically achieved by using a large aperture on the camera lens.
-Recently, some smartphone cameras have been designed with algorithms to mimic this effect as well.
-Nonetheless, a large percentage of AIGIs follow this convention, demonstrating signs of professional quality.
+A large percentage of AIGIs follow this convention, demonstrating signs of professional quality.